soccerli/CamelABC/camelBlueprintInFuse/README.md

 ## Additional implementations
 Two Beans, including one implementing Camel Processor class are added in this Hello World project.
-All they do is printing a message along the route execution.
+All they do is printing a message along the route execution, and the printed messages can be found in the log file $FUSE_HOME/data/log/fuse.log.
 Check the .xml file and Java classes for details, it is straight forward.